 It was frosty morning when i stopped by for a while at Hongkong International Airport, before taking the next flight to Shanghai.
 As always, i took my old Canon gear, Canon EOS 400D with kit lens and 50mm 1.8 II "Robocop" fix lens.
-That "Robocop" nickname came from it's sound while focusing on object, that sounds like Robocop's screeching sound coming out from his mechanical joints.
+That "Robocop" nickname came from its sound while focusing on object.
+It is like Robocop's screeching sound coming out from his mechanical joints.

 Fig. A: Frosty morning in HKIA

-You will never get lost in this airport, unless you already are :p This airport is crazy.
-We will have to take the train to move from one terminal to another.
+You will never get lost in this airport, unless you already are :p This airport is crazily huge.

 Fig. B: Signs

-If the boredom find you, you're helpless, unless you are easily pleased by simple things like i am :).
+If the boredom find you, you're helpless, unless you are easily pleased by simple things like me :).
 That time, i was interested in jetplane's loading activity.
 (You can guess how boring people i am, a man who's interested in a loading activity? :p)

 Fig. C: Jetplane's loading activity